 - General Conservatorship or Guardianship of the Person and Estate This type of conservatorship or guardianship typically provides full decision-making powers—with respect to finances, medical decisions, living arrangements, etc.—for a person deemed to be unable to make decisions or perform necessary tasks on his or her own.

-Powers of a conservator or guardian can often be limited to reflect the needs of the individual who is incapacitated or disabled, and laws in a number of states specifically provide for the appointment of a limited conservator or guardian for certain individuals with developmental disabilities.** A limited conservator or limited guardian is appropriate for individuals whose conditions impair their ability to care for themselves or their property, but not to the extent that a general conservatorship or full guardianship is required.
+- Limited Conservatorship or Guardianship Powers of a conservator or guardian can often be limited to reflect the needs of the individual who is incapacitated or disabled, and laws in a number of states specifically provide for the appointment of a limited conservator or guardian for certain individuals with developmental disabilities.** A limited conservator or guardian is appropriate for individuals whose conditions impair their ability to care for themselves or their property, but not to the extent that a general conservatorship or full guardianship is required.
 This arrangement encourages maximum self-reliance and independence for the adult with developmental disabilities by giving the conservator or guardian power only over activities that the individual is unable to handle.

 Alternatives to Guardianship and Conservatorship

-Depending on personal circumstances, avenues other than guardianship and conservatorship relationships may exist that can help an individual feel more independent and minimize legal involvement.
+Avenues other than guardianship and conservatorship relationships may exist that can help an individual feel more independent and minimize legal involvement.
 For example, if your dependent only needs assistance managing his money, he may be eligible for help through the Supplemental Security Income program (SSI) offered by the Federal government.
 If appropriate, an SSI Representative Payee can be designated to receive and disburse SSI money on behalf of your dependent, a function that might otherwise be performed by a court-appointed guardian.
 The Representative Payee must make an annual accounting to the Social Security Administration on how funds are spent.

 Another option is Durable Power of Attorney, whereby the individual who has a disability allows certain decisions, such as medical, property, or living situation, to be made by another person, on his behalf, without court intervention.
 A Special Needs Trust can also be effectively used by a trustee to manage the finances and personal effects of a person who has a disability, rather than a court-appointed general guardianship or conservatorship.